bahrus/ib-id/README.md

 </ul>
 ```

+## Overridable methods

+1.  mergeItemIntoNode -- Does an Object.assign of the item into the DOM node.
+2.  configureNewChild -- Perform custom actions when new node created

 ## Special Props:  dataset, style [TODO]

 ## Ownership

-ib-id follows a prime directive -- do not interfere in any way with DOM elements created by other (custom elements).
-In particular, in the example above, the header and footer list items are left alone.  ib-id will only modify, or delete, or append to, the two list items it created, as the list object change.
+ib-id follows a prime directive -- do not interfere in any way with DOM elements created by other custom elements or script.
+In particular, in the example above, the header and footer list items are left alone.  ib-id will only modify, or delete, or append to, the two list items it created, as the list property changes.

 ## tag name

 ib-id's choice of which tag name to generate follows the following order of precedence:

-1)  If the list item has property:  'localName': 'my-tag-name', that's what is used.
+1. If the list item has property:  'localName': 'my-tag-name', that's what is used.
 [TODO]
-2)  If the ib-id tag has property: 'tag' set explicitly, that is used.
+2. If the ib-id tag has property: 'tag' set explicitly, that is used.
-3)  It uses the tag of the previousElementSibling, and if no such element exists, the parent element.
+3. If neither 1 nor 2 above pan out, it uses the tag of the previousElementSibling, and if no such element exists, the parent element.

 ## Complementing SSR [TODO]